3 Ways to Conquer Mealtime with an Autistic Child

 Depending on whether or not a child has had bad or good experiences with mealtime, they might develop a sense of unease when it’s almost time for a meal.
 When experiencing this, a child may refuse food due to possible sensory aversions or fear of unfamiliar foods.
 However, forcing them to eat when they do not seem to want to may inadvertently make the anxiety worse.

-• Wrapping up in a blanket.
+• Wrapping them up in a blanket.

 • Deep breathing exercises for about five minutes - blowing pinwheels or bubbles, or even just slowly and deeply inhaling for a count of four, and then slowly and fully exhaling for a count of seven or eight.

-3. Make mealtime a routine.
+4. Make mealtime a routine.

 alarm clock

-he or she knows when they should be eating and when they should not be eating.
-Children with autism may have trouble sensing the internal signals of hunger, so they may base it off of how long they sit at the dinner table, or just basing their hunger off of the presence of food in front of them.
-If they sit too long, the child(ren) may feel as though they have eaten enough, even if they have not, and if they base hunger off of the presence of food, the child(ren) may eat something in front of them even if they are not hungry.
+Children with autism may also have trouble sensing the internal signals of hunger, so they may base it on how long they sit at the dinner table, or just base their hunger on the presence of food in front of them.
+If they sit too long, the child(ren) may feel as though they have eaten enough, even if they have not, and if they base hunger on the presence of food, the child(ren) may eat something in front of them even if they are not hungry.
 Making a schedule for snacks and meals and sticking to it is an excellent way for children to realize when they should eat, even if they do not feel hungry, or when they should not eat, even if they think they are hungry.

 When working with an autistic child, it is imperative to understand that autism occurs on a spectrum.
 Not every child will have the same experiences as outlined above, but this blog serves as a foundation of ideas that may be used by the parents of a child on the spectrum who seems to have similar mealtime troubles.

-To learn more about Autism or to see if your child is eligible for the Autism Spectrum Disorder Service Coordination in Pennsylvania, contact ECCM to set up an appointment.
+To learn more about Autism or to see if your child is eligible for the Autism Spectrum Disorder Service Coordination in Pennsylvania, contact ECCM to set up an appointment!

 REQUEST MORE INFO